Choosing a Breed

 1. You’ll see how the pet reacts to everyone.

-2. You’ll see how your everyone reacts to the pet.
+2. You’ll see how everyone reacts to the pet.
 The visit may uncover allergies that they previously weren’t aware of.

 To further mitigate the risk of allergic reactions, here are some other steps you can take as per The Humane Society:

-• Diet: Ensuring that your pet has a high quality diet has innumerable benefits, one of which is less shedding!
+• Diet: Ensuring that your dog has a high quality diet has innumerable benefits, one of which is less shedding!
 Unlike high quality fresh dog food, lower quality dog food is full of fillers that don’t contain the nutrients your dog needs to maintain a healthy coat.

 • Grooming: De-shed your pet regularly with tools that help remove the loose hairs/undercoat.
 This will reduce the amount of hair that’s shed.